nahandove/AmazingNumbers/README.txt

 3. If the user input contains two or more unsupported property specifications, the program prints:
 "The properties [property1, property2...] are wrong.
-Available properties: [EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY, JUMPING, HAPPY, SAD]"
+Available properties: [EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY, JUMPING, HAPPY, SAD]", where property1, property2, etc. are user inputs in upper case.
 4. If the user input contains one unsupported property specification, the program prints:
-"The property [property1] is wrong.
+"The property [property] is wrong.
-Available properties: [EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY, JUMPING, HAPPY, SAD]"
+Available properties: [EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY, JUMPING, HAPPY, SAD]", where property is user input in upper case.
 5. If the user input mutually exclusive property specifications*, the program prints:
-"The request contains mutually exclusive properties: [property1, property2] There are no numbers with these properties."
+"The request contains mutually exclusive properties: [property1, property2] There are no numbers with these properties.", where property1, property2 are user unputs in upper case.

-* The specifications contains both "even" and "odd", "-even" and "-odd", "duck" and "spy", "sunny" and "square", "happy" and "sad", "-happy" and "-sad", or has a property and its negation e.g.
+* If the specifications contains both "even" and "odd", "-even" and "-odd", "duck" and "spy", "sunny" and "square", "happy" and "sad", "-happy" and "-sad", or has a property and its negation e.g.
 "duck" and "-duck".